 |July 26, 2017|

-Corrected the steps of the mobility operator (MO) for encrypting the private key of the contract certificate which needs to be installed in the electric vehicle.
+Corrected the steps of the mobility operator (MO) for encrypting the private key of the contract certificate that needs to be installed in the electric vehicle.

 The MO needs to delete this ephemeral key pair as soon as the private key belonging to the contract certificate has been encrypted and the DHpublickey has been sent to the CPS along with other contract data for signature purposes.